meetric1/GMod-Seamless-Portals/README.md

 I plan to add:
 ```
--hopefully a fix for the black clipping plane
+-hopefully a fix for the black clipping plane (fixed)
--scaling portals that resize players and props
+-scaling portals that resize players and props (done)
--better prop clipping & collision through portals
+-better prop clipping & collision through portals (wip)
 ```